 SSA Hearing Office

-Seven Fields Hearing Office
+Seven Fields, PASSA Hearing Office

 The seven judges at this office demonstrate a high degree of consistency, with allowance rates clustering between 62% and 77%.
 This narrow spread suggests that outcomes are driven by the strength of your medical evidence.
 You can expect the panel to operate within a predictable range of expectations.